wecarsoniv/beta-divergence-metrics/README.md

-# Beta Divergence Loss - PyTorch Implementation
+# Beta-Divergence Loss - PyTorch Implementations

-This repository contains code for the Python package `torchbd`: PyTorch implementations of the beta divergence loss.
+This repository contains code for the Python package `torchbd`: PyTorch implementations of the beta-divergence loss.

 ## Dependencies